 How to Download Music to your Cell Phone for Free

 Many, if not most, cell phones these days offer built-in music players.
 In many cases, you can download music to your cell phone over the air through your carrier’s online store.
 This option, of course, is far from free.
 You already have tons of music on your computer, but how can you get it onto your cell phone?
+We will go into that in this article.

 Well, as you were probably expecting, the answer depends on what kind of cell phone you have.
 Chances are, however, that your cell phone allows music transfer in at least one of the ways we’ve outlined below.